Trump To Appear In Georgia In Gamble Over Control Of US Senate - UrduPoint

 Analysts said it could make a crucial difference whether Trump, in Valdosta, merely repeats his litany of election grievances or instead addresses the importance of maintaining Senate control.

+The president phoned Kemp early Saturday in what the Washington Post called a "brazen effort" to interfere in the long-settled election.

+The Post said Kemp, once a devoted Trump ally, had refused the entreaty.
+His office confirmed the call, the Post said, if not its contents.

-He tweeted against both men again on Saturday, hours before flying to Georgia, suggesting they were not true "Republicans."
-It was unclear whether Kemp and Loeffler would attend the rally Saturday; a young Loeffler staff member and family friend of Kemp's, Harrison Deal, died in a car crash Friday.
+Kemp's office said earlier he would not attend the rally Saturday, after a young Loeffler staff member and close family friend of Kemp's, Harrison Deal, died in a car crash Friday.

 For the 74-year-old Trump, who is considering a fresh White House run in 2024, the Georgia rally represents a gamble.